agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 to become the Autarch of his civilization.
 Like {% include book_link.html title="Hyperion" %}---and the opposite of {% include book_link.html title="Consider Phlebas"%}---<span class="book-title">The Shadow of the
-Torturer</span> tells a seemingly small, personal story that hints at larger forces and events happening just out of sight.
+Torturer</span> tells a seemingly small, personal story that nonetheless effects and hints at larger forces and events happening just out of sight.
 The reader only gets glimpses of these looming mysteries, and I suspect part of the payoff of the series will be uncovering what they are.

 There are a several motifs, the most obvious of which is the fragile boundary between life and death.
-Severian cheats death several times---once at the beginning of the book when he almost drowns (water is another motif) and again later when he loses the flower duel.
+Severian cheats death multiple times---once at the beginning of the book when he almost drowns (water is another motif) and again later when he loses the flower duel.
 He is a torturer and an executioner.
 He lives amongst the graves and mausoleums surrounding his guild.